AInora

 No-Show Prevention for Behavioral Health

-Mental health practices experience some of the highest no-show rates in healthcare - typically 20-30%, compared to 5-10% for primary care.
-The reasons are specific to the field: stigma, anxiety about appointments, ambivalence about treatment, and the cognitive effects of the conditions being treated (depression makes it hard to follow through on commitments).
+Mental health practices experience some of the highest no-show rates in healthcare.
+A peer-reviewed analysis of an outpatient psychiatry service found a baseline no-show rate of 35.2% for new patients before reminders and telehealth were introduced (Telepsychiatry implementation study, PMC, 2025).
+The reasons are specific to the field: stigma, anxiety about appointments, ambivalence about treatment, and the cognitive effects of the conditions being treated, since depression itself makes it hard to follow through on commitments.

 An AI receptionist combats no-shows through multiple touchpoints: